 What’s the plan for the St David’s Day Conference in Wales?

 The theme and content for our St David’s Day Conference has traditionally been led by trainees in Wales and hosted in Wales.
-This will continue to be the case – it’s very much Welsh member-led.
-We’re working already on the 2021 event but can’t say too much yet, because we’re still at the planning stage.
-RCPCH trainee members leading on this have big plans and we can’t wait to share them with you!
+This continues to be the case – it’s very much Welsh member-led.

 What about the Welsh Paediatric Society and the relationship with the Royal College?

 We have an agreement with the Welsh Paediatric Society detailed in a Memorandum of Understanding which has been in place for some time.
-RCPCH will continue to honour this with staff on the ground in Wales.
+RCPCH will continue to honour this.
 This will involve continuing to work closely with the WPS and being very much involved in activities that we know our members value highly, particularly the clinical meetings.
-Our staff in Wales will also continue to be a first point of contact.
-The College’s commitment to delivering on the agreement won’t change.

 How will RCPCH increase its footprint in the devolved nations in the future?